 No one is scared now.
 Nothing in the gardens startles.
 Rivers part around you, animals never bite, branches never fall.
 Even the simulated storms hold their distance.
 A friend once said that's what makes the dreams shallow, like walking on painted glass.
 But he still checked in nightly.
-Everyone does.

 I remember camping as a child.
 Smoke in my throat, rustling animals, shadows that might have been human.
 Those were bad sleeps, full of tension.
-But they were mine.
-Now the comfort is absolute, yet it belongs to the Board.
-It's rented like everything else.
+Now the comfort is absolute.